-We will approach “Rynek Glowny” – in polish the Central Market.
+Next, we will approach “Rynek Glowny” – in polish the Central Market.
 This beautiful square is almost 10 acres big.
 In the center, there are Sukenicy – trading rows.
-There are still commercial on the ground floor and house an art museum on the second floor.
+Certainly, there are commercial on the ground floor and an art museum on the second floor.

 Next, we will turn to one of the side narrow streets to see one of the oldest universities in Europe, among its famous students, were M. Kopernicus and K. Wotyla who is worldwide known as Pope John Paul II.